“Wonder is a bulky emotion. When you let it fill your heart and mind,

 We were all pretty low on energy, due to the lack of sleep two nights ago, the smoke in the air, and the unfamiliar altitude.
 In addition, our lives back home were chock-full of activities and complications, and once we had the chance to pursue an unambitious agenda, we naturally toned down the activity level.
 Even Miles was quiet and reserved – not at all whining about having nothing to do.
 I was enjoying just being with people I loved, in a beautiful setting… even if it was slightly obscured by smoke, and hard to reach.
 My legs felt pretty confident, but my entire metabolism was subdued.
 I wasn’t even hungry.

 Doing nothing at all is a lost art in our society.
 When I was a child, afternoons and weekends were often completely devoid of any institutional agenda whatsoever.
 We’d slide down the dry, grassy hills on cardboard, and build forts in the oak trees.
 Or ride our bikes down to the creek and throw stones in the pools, and turn over rocks to see what was underneath.
 We’d make up our own games and contests, playing with exuberant abandon until we just laid down on our backs, exhausted, watching the clouds.
 Nowadays, when you normally ask a kid what they want to do, they’d rather stay home and play video games.
-After all, everything in the known world, including all its rich history and fantasy, is available on a screen, within a few seconds.
-It’s up to the parents to organize activities, outings, and constructive things to do.
-When my generation was little, that was precisely what we were trying to avoid.
-Being on our own, and deciding what we wanted to do, gave us a vital sense of autonomy in our “natural” suburban world.
-We followed our own screenplay, instead of watching someone else’s reality (when we could tear our eyes away from the TV, that is).
-I believe that kind of instinctive agency is a hallmark of our evolution as a species.
-The loss of this natural inclination to daydream in action is a big reason why people are so disconnected from the environment that they are able to condone destroying it.
+After all, everything in the known universe, including all its rich history and fantasy, is available on a screen, within a few seconds.
+It’s up to the parents to organize activities, outings, and constructive things that interact with the real, natural world.
+When my generation was little, we spent most of our time avoiding things that parents wanted us to do.
+Being on our own, and deciding how we wanted to spend our own time, gave us a vital sense of autonomy in our “natural” suburban world.
+We followed our internal screenplay, instead of watching someone else’s reality (when we could tear our eyes away from the TV, that is).
+I believe that degree of instinctive agency is a hallmark of our evolution as a species.
+The loss of this natural inclination to daydream in action is a big reason why people are so disconnected from the environment, and they are able to condone destroying it.

 “That trail’s no joke,” Dimari repeated his tone of respect from the first time he came up here.
 It’s true that the trail is only 4-5 miles long, but the shock of departing everyday patterns and hauling one’s ass up the side of a mountain has the tendency to reveal one’s true softness.
-We lived such sheltered lives, driven by the hunger for acquiring more and more, if only to protect our conveniences.
-We chose to take a “vacation” from all that we had accumulated, to sweat and struggle our way up to a place that doesn’t need anything from us.
+We lived such sheltered lives, having everything we need, yet driven by an insatiable hunger for acquiring even more.
+Privileged humans like us have moved from satisfying our basic needs to protecting our conveniences.
+We had finally chosen to take a “vacation” from all that we had accumulated, to sweat and struggle our way up to a place that doesn’t need anything from us.
 All we could do is observe its perfectly absurd interdependence.
-Anyway, it’s not much of a vacation if you don’t wake up with at least the same amount of energy as you do at home.
+In reality, it’s not much of a vacation if you don’t wake up with at least the same amount of energy as you do at home.
 The prospects of “getting away from it all” should be so inviting as to invigorate our senses and supercharge our batteries.
 Sadly, it seems that our society has lost this ability, too, for the trail is long and rough, and the burden is heavy.

 Dimari and I talked some more about the state of our world, raising good kids to improve it, and the challenges of everything becoming more problematical.
 This year, I have become the patriarch of my tribe.
 It’s true – all members of the older generations on my side of the family tree have died, which leaves me, my siblings, and cousins as the tribal elders.
 What knowledge shall I pass on to my descendants?
 Much of what is considered valuable knowledge in our society now, will not be much help in the chaotic future.
 I believe that fostering a deep and intimate relationship with the natural world is the only way to save any of us.
 Maintaining a childlike sense of wonder is challenging in such a cynical society, but it’s a life-saving grace.
 Each individual urgently needs to spend enough time in the wilderness to shed the delusions of an artificial civilization, and recognize the pervasive reality of nature.
 For some it will take longer than others, but all of us have this awareness in our consciousness.
 It’s part of our DNA.
 Like any useful skill, it needs to be practiced and developed.

-I wandered around the campsites at the lakeshore to see how everything had changed since the snow melted, and looking for bits of trash to pick up.
-Some asshole left a large splat of feces on one of the rocks, as if their butt had exploded.
-The blast pattern was within 20 feet of the main campsite, and in plain view.
-They decorated it with nasty wads of toilet paper that didn’t even cover up the mess.
+I wandered around the campsites at the lake shore to see how everything had changed since the snow melted, and looking for bits of trash to pick up.
+Some asshole left a large, ugly splat of feces on one of the rocks, as if their butt had exploded.
+The unholy blast pattern was within 20 feet of the main campsite, and in plain view.
+Then they decorated it with nasty wads of toilet paper that didn’t even come close to covering up the mess.
 The local flies appreciated the display, but I was horrified, and sincerely hoped whoever did that required surgery on a ruptured hemorrhoid.
 People can be so selfish, entitled, and downright nasty in their callous disregard for preserving the beauty of the wilderness.
 I covered it artfully with forest debris, but wasn’t feeling altruistic enough to clean it up and pack it out!

 “The woods, the trees, and the rocks give man all the resonance he needs.”